shaneholloman/markdown-moose/dev/delivery.md

 ## Prerequisites

-1. Node.js and npm installed
+1. Node.js and pnpm installed
 2. A free Azure DevOps account
 3. Your extension code ready for release
 4. A GitHub repository (already set up at <https://github.com/shaneholloman/markdown-moose>)